-You have four jaw muscles: the two large ones on the outside of your head (the masseter and temporalis) and the four small ones inside your mouth (two medial pterygoids and two lateral pterygoids).
+You have eight jaw muscles: two pairs of large ones on the outside of your head (the masseters and temporalises) and four small ones inside your mouth (two medial pterygoids and two lateral pterygoids).

 Any of them can get trigger points.

 A trigger point is a spot where the muscle tissue has lost its pliability.
-A massage therapist may feel that the fibers in a particular spot have become glued together and hard, creating a small nodule.
-The tissue feels denser and often rolls under the fingers, compared to healthy muscle tissue.
+A massage therapist may feel that the fibers in a particular spot feel hard, creating a small nodule.
+The tissue feels dense and often rolls under the fingers, compared to healthy muscle tissue.

-This causes that band of muscle fibers to become shorter and tighter, restricting full range of movement of the entire muscle.
+Trigger points cause that band of muscle fibers within a muscle to shorten and tighten, restricting full range of movement of the entire muscle.

-Trigger points usually feel tender when you apply pressure to them, and they may also refer pain elsewhere.
-They may also form “constellations.”
-This makes them the tricksters of the nervous system.
+Trigger points usually feel tender when you apply pressure to them, and they often refer pain elsewhere.

 You can work on your own trigger points to release them.
 It helps if you’ve received trigger point work from an experienced massage therapist, but you can learn to do it yourself.
-Even then, you may prefer to have someone else work on them, especially if you have a lot of them in multiple jaw muscles.
+Even then, you may prefer to have someone else work on them, especially if you have a lot of them.

-It is written for laypeople to release their own trigger points, but I know many massage therapists who use it as a reference book in their offices.
+It is written for laypeople to release their own trigger points, but many massage therapists use it as a reference book in their offices.

 When I am working on TMJ issues, I notice that many people have trigger points in their masseters, the big external jaw muscles on the sides of your face that run from your cheekbone to the bottom of your jawbone.

 Here’s how to find trigger points in your own jaw: using a bit pressure, drag your fingers slowly down the masseter muscle on one side of your face.
-Do this several times, experimenting with adding pressure, and notice if there are tender spots or “roll-y” spots.
+Do this several times, experimenting with adding pressure, and notice if there are tender spots or small dense spots that roll under your fingers.
 Repeat on the other masseter.

 If you don’t have masseter trigger points, this usually feels pretty good.

-If you find trigger points in your masseters (and you can still have TMJ issues without them), there are several ways of treating them.
+If you find trigger points in your masseters (and you can have other TMJ issues without them), there are several ways of treating them.

 Some therapists apply a huge amount of pressure.
-I don’t recommend this because if you have TMJ issues, your jaw is probably already out of alignment, and this could make it worse.
+I don’t recommend this because if you have TMJ issues, your jaw is probably already out of alignment, and applying lots of pressure could make it worse.

 A better way, in my opinion, is to use less pressure.
 Yes, you can gently release trigger points!